Blindspot to react: India's Modi and party misunderstand the mood - The Media Times

 Then came the law of citizenship.

-“I feel they cannot create jobs and that’s why they are passing such a disturbing law,” said Ghanshyam Tiwari, a student protesting in the city of Lucknow last week.
+“I feel that they cannot create jobs and that is why they are passing such a disturbing law,” said Ghanshyam Tiwari, a student protesting in the city of Lucknow this month.

 The protests are backed by the opposition Congress party, which has dominated Indian politics for most of the 72 years since independence but was beaten soundly in the last two national elections.
 She said the gloves were not between secular India and Modi’s tough Hindu agenda.